opencardware/car_plans/README.md

 This repository contains all of the files and documentation you need to build a programmable RC car out of cardboard and 3D-printed parts.

-There are four phases to this project:
+There are four phases to this project.
+Please follow the links below for instructions on completing each phase.

 1. [Cardboard parts](design_cardboard/)
 2. [3D-printed parts](design_3d_print/)